ashraymallesh/hierarchical/README.md

 # Mini-Project 4: Reproducible Machine Learning

 Reproducibility (i.e., the ability for researchers to replicate others’ work) is a critical issue in machine learning, and there is a growing movement towards ensuring reproducible machine learning.
-In this mini-project, you will aim to reproduce the results of a published machine learning paper.

-The goal is to reproduce and extend on results from papers that did not publish code.
+In this mini-project, the goal is to reproduce and extend on results from papers that did not publish code.

 ## Project 4 Spec
 https://cs.mcgill.ca/~wlh/comp551/files/miniproject4_spec.pdf